scp-fs2open/wxLauncher/ReadMe.txt

 The wxLauncher requires the CMake build system to for building.
 CMake is a Cross-platform meta-build system (it makes the files that allow a platform native build system to build the launcher).
-CMake allows us to support your faviourte complier from VS2005 and newer, XCode, KDevelop, and of course autotools.
+CMake allows us to support your favourite complier from VS2005 and newer, XCode, KDevelop, and of course autotools.

 Requirements shortlist: